GregoireHENRY/AI-UFOs-installer/README.md

 #### Lzz - Lazy C++
 Move the file [lzz](macOS/Lzz/lzz) to your computer system folders and add it to the PATH.

-Check if the command:
+Check if the command is available:
 > lzz -ver

-is available.

 For further informations, please visit the [website](http://www.lazycplusplus.com).